 If the larger climate-patriarchy connection is not always obvious, that may be in part because climate activists and feminists are not completely overlapping groups.
 And here’s the thing: feminists seem to embrace climate activism more often than climate activists embrace feminism.

-There are many possible reasons for this: because climate change affects everyone, even if women are currently more vulnerable than men; because it is still too easy for climate activists to focus on technology or economics and to ignore disparate impacts on human groups; because some climate activists worry that too much focus on gender, or other explicitly left projects, might further alienate would-be conservative allies; and so on.
-There is also a well-founded desire, among many of us, to focus on climate even at the expense of other issues we care about deeply, since climate change is quickly becoming a calamity and we have precious little time to avert its worst effects.
+There are many possible reasons for this: because climate change affects everyone, even if women are currently more vulnerable than men; because it is too easy for those of us worried about climate to focus exclusively on technology or economics; because some climate activists worry that attention to gender, or other explicitly left projects, might further alienate would-be conservative allies; and so on.
+There is also a well-founded desire, among many of us, to concentrate our energies on climate even at the expense of other issues we care about deeply, since climate destruction is quickly becoming a calamity and we have precious little time to avert its worst effects.

-It would be a shame if we let those considerations blind us to the possibility of using patriarchy — or white supremacy, or neoliberal capitalism — as a prism through which to view climate injustice and a point of entry for new battles, new arguments, and new allies.
+It would be a shame if we let those considerations blind us to the possibility of using patriarchy — or white supremacy, or neoliberal capitalism — as a prism through which to view climate injustice and as a point of entry for new arguments and allies.

-And so it’s time to complete the logical loop we began threading in the previous section.
+It’s time to complete the logical loop we began threading in the previous section.
 Not only are patriarchy and climate injustice linked, but people ought to care about gender inequality if they care about climate injustice.
-(To reiterate, there is no onus on feminism, vis-à-vis climate activism, to make that argument: women have an independent claim to rights, voice, power, and representation.
-This post makes the argument only because the authors are climate lawyers who think the climate-patriarchy connection is too often overlooked.)
+(Do not misunderstand: there is no onus on feminism, vis-à-vis climate activism, to prove its worth.
+Women have an independent claim to rights, voice, power, and representation.)

 Let’s connect the dots by returning, briefly, to the six domains above — and explaining why fighting gender inequality in each domain might reasonably be expected to further climate-activist goals.

 - Man-as-conqueror.
-If we push back against patriarchal ways of thinking — for instance, by acknowledging and condemning the epidemic of violence against women — perhaps there will be spillover effects on our ways of thinking about the environment.
+If we push back against patriarchal ways of thinking — for instance, by acknowledging and condemning the epidemic of violence against women — we might change our ways of thinking about the environment.
 That shift might take place at the level of language, or implicit associations.
-It might also express itself through art, literature, or philosophy.
+It might express itself through art, literature, or philosophy.

 - Masculinity-as-anti-emotion.
 If men still comprise the majority of our policymakers (and more than eighty percent of the United States Congress), and if we assume that policymakers’ emotional sentience is in practice often a prerequisite for support of policies that meaningfully address climate change, then there is a direct causal mechanism through which the election of more women to positions of political leadership might lead to such policies.

 - Patriarchy-as-violence.
-Same argument as our first and second, above.
-Condemning violence against women will likely have spillover effects on violence against the natural world, and dismantling patriarchy is in any case likely to change either the identity or the priorities of those whose policies actually or potentially inflict violence.
+Condemning violence against women may have spillover effects on violence against the natural world, and efforts to dismantle patriarchy will change either the identity or the priorities of those whose policies actually or potentially inflict violence.

 - Co-occurrence of misogyny and anti-environmentalism.
-Same as our first argument, above.
-Attacking on multiple fronts stands a better chance of stopping the larger disease.
-Moreover, if misogyny and anti-environmentalism are linked, and if many people have at least a vague intuition about their interrelationship, combating one may create follow-on effects for the other.
+If misogyny and anti-environmentalism are linked, and if many people have at least a vague intuition about their interrelationship, combating one may create follow-on effects for the other.

 - Women’s disproportionate exposure to climate impacts.
-Abating or worsening either problem will necessarily abate or worsen the other, and some of the best ways of combating climate change might travel through gender justice.
+Some of the best ways to combat climate change travel through gender justice.
 If we’re serious about fighting climate change, we need to actively enlist women’s participation and elevate their voices.

 It’s that simple.

 To be sure, we can make progress around the margins of the climate crisis without dismantling patriarchy — we can buy electric cars or change our light bulbs (if we can afford those things).
-And individual people can combat climate injustice, in their own ways, without giving much thought to patriarchy.
-But none of us are immune to the influence of the value systems and referential universes that surround us — scriptures that teach us to scorn, silence, degrade, and control women and the natural world.
-Those scriptures will continue to override our collective better nature unless and until we discard them.
+Individual people can combat climate injustice, in their own ways, without giving much thought to patriarchy.
+But none of us are immune to the influence of the value systems and associational universes that surround us and make us who we are — scriptures that teach us to scorn, silence, degrade, and control women and the natural world.
+Those scriptures will continue to override our collective better nature unless and until we name and discard them.